RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Conclusion and Future Works

 \section{Conclusion and Future Works}

 This paper introduces RALLY, an advanced LLM-MARL-integrated framework for UAV swarm control that combines LLM-driven semantic reasoning with MARL-based exploration.
 By integrating autonomous intent understanding, dynamic role assignment, and decentralized consensus building, RALLY enables each UAV to interpret local observations, select functional roles, and collaboratively decide on navigation goals under communication constraints.
-We validate RALLY in the MPE simulation environment and a high-fidelity Gazebo-ROS-PX4 SITL platform, demonstrating superior task completion, collaborative effectiveness, and generalization compared to existing methods in the DS-CEFC scenario.
+We validate RALLY via the MPE simulation environment and a high-fidelity Gazebo-ROS-PX4 SITL platform, demonstrating its superior task completion, collaborative effectiveness, and generalization compared to existing methods in the DS-CEFC scenario.

-Looking forward, we plan to optimize the lightweight LLM for faster inference and reduced communication latency, and to explore multimodal fusion and theoretical guarantees for rapid semantic consensus in larger UAV swarms.
+Looking forward, we plan to optimize the lightweight LLM for faster inference and reduced communication latency, and enhance system robustness through more large-scale settings and advanced communication strategies.
+In addition, we will address the possible local optima issue in CoT reasoning by exploring test-time training strategies and diversifying reasoning paths to improve reasoning diversity, reduce convergence to suboptimal solutions, and enhance generalization.
+We also aim to investigate multimodal fusion and theoretical guarantees for rapid semantic consensus in larger UAV swarms.
 These efforts will pave the way for deploying intelligent, collaborative UAV systems in complex, resource-constrained missions.